 Let’s face it, we’ve all been under a lot of stress since the start of the COVID-19 pandemic.
 Having normal life turned upside down in such a short period of time can be hard.
 If you have eczema, it’s unwise to ignore the impact stress can have on your condition.

 A combination of lifestyle changes, better control over your schedule and soothing activities like yoga and meditation will reduce stress significantly.
-Herbal medication prescribed by a Naturopathic Doctor can help regulate your response to stress.
+Herbal medication prescribed by a Naturopathic Doctor in North York can help regulate your response to stress.
 For more information about helpful supplements, check out Part 1 & Part 2 of our series on `How to Reduce Anxiety during Difficult Times`.

 Finally, seeking out professional therapy can help significantly during stressful situations.
 A Mental Health Practitioner can provide you with structure and a proper guideline to combat the effects of stress on your overall health.